Statement on Open Access

 Abstracting and Indexing

 Elsevier Mendeley, Thomson Reuters, CrossRef (PILA), Google Scholar, ROAD (Directory of Open Access Scholarly Resources), Bielefeld University Library, Simon Fraser University Library, OAI Organization, CiteULike, Indonesian Publication Index, Directory Indexing of International Research Journals.
-License Terms for this work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+License Terms for this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Ministry of Education and LKP ScienceScholar Institution.